Snehakhot/Creditcard-Fraud-Detection/README.md

    - scikit-learn
    - imbalanced-learn

-3. **Run the Script**: Execute the provided Python script 'credit_card_fraud_detection.py' to train and evaluate the model.
+3. **Run the Script**: Execute the provided Python script 'CreditCardFraudDetection.ipynb' to train and evaluate the model.

 ## Project Structure
 - `credit_card_fraud_detection.py`: Main Python script for model building and evaluation.